-The school reserves the right to deem a task invalid.
+However, if required the school reserves the right to deem a task invalid.
 The Principal, in consultation with the relevant Head Teacher and/or Deputy Principal, will consider the circumstances and determine whether the integrity of the task can be maintained.
 If not, appropriate action will be taken to reschedule a task.